The Pueblo West View

 -

-Pueblo West takes out defending 3A state champion in battle of defending state champs
+- Pueblo West takes out reigning 3A state champions in battle of defending state champs

-Being the defending 4A state champions, the Pueblo West High School boys basketball team is used to opponents throwing everything at the kitchen sink at …

 - Pueblo West edged by Colorado Springs Christian 37-36